-Although we may be physically separated from people in our parishes, there are countless ways we can continue to engage with them.
+Although we may be physically separated from people, there are countless ways we can continue to engage with them.

-Please use this page to draw inspiration - and to let us know about your ideas and what is working for you, given the now strict rules about staying in our homes and keeping our churches closed.
+Please use this page to draw inspiration - and to let us know about your ideas and what is working for you.

 Please remember to regularly check the Church Of England's website for the latest updates on how the Church is working during the coronavirus pandemic.